MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/register-sources-to-dw.md

 Events with a source of **Deployment** are generated during management pack deployment, which includes report deployment or assembling the data warehouse; for example, by creating outriggers, dimensions, and fact tables.
 Errors in the event log include instructions about how to recover from the errors.
 For example, you might read instructions suggesting that you stop and then restart the Service Manager services.
 The three services on a data warehouse management server are:

-- System Center Data Access Service.
+- System Center Data Access Service

-- Microsoft Monitoring Agent.
+- Microsoft Monitoring Agent

-- System Center Management Configuration.
+- System Center Management Configuration

 When you start and stop Service Manager services, you must stop and start all three services.